Genez-io/genezio-landing-page/deployment-platform/content/posts/how_can_i_test_my_ai_agent.md

 The testing doesn't stop after launch.
 Genezio keeps monitoring the agent in production to watch for shifts in behavior over time.
 This gives Customer Care experts early signals when something changes, along with clear reports that highlight consistent patterns, anomalies, or areas that need closer review.

-For teams asking, how can I test the effectiveness of my AI agent?—Genezio offers a simple answer.
-You don't need to set up a complex system or rely on loose QA processes.
-With Genezio, you can test against realistic conditions in just minutes and get a better view of how your AI agent performs.
+For teams asking, how can I test the effectiveness of my AI agent?
+Genezio offers a simple answer: you don't need to set up a complex system or rely on loose QA processes, with Genezio, you can test against realistic conditions in just minutes and get a better view of how your AI agent performs.

 ## Test your AI agent the right way with Genezio